Hemlatat108/red-mar-2017/README.md

 # blue-march-2017

 ## Data Import - Sqoop
-Created sqoop jobs to import data from an Oracel database.
+Created sqoop jobs to import data from an Oracle database.
 There are 4 tables to import:

 1. ADMIN.MEASUREMENTS
 1. ADMIN.ASTROPHYSICISTS